mvdctop/mdc-docs/docs/laws/EULA.md

 ## Article 1: Definition and responsibilities of both parties
 ### 1.1 Definition
-* Software: refers to any platform software of "Movie Data Capture", website and all documentation related thereto.
+* Software: refers to any platform software of "Movie Data Crawler", website and all documentation related thereto.
-* Developer, operator, us: refers to the owner of the "Movie Data Capture" software and website.
+* Operator: Yohane Network Technology Limited.
 * User, you: refers to the individual who accepts the terms of this agreement and uses the software.
 * Metadata: refers to movie-related information obtained from the Internet.
 * Subscription: refers to the payment system for obtaining the right to use software.